dmgerow/cpq-qcp-example/README.md

 5. Push your QCP to your org via the command pallete with `SFDC QCP: Push QCP files to Salesforce`

+6. Enable the custom script as the quote calculator plugin in package settings

-6. Open your scratch org and you will find that there is already a quote created for you to use.
+7. Open your scratch org and you will find that there is already a quote created for you to use.